 "I guess you're right.
 I mean, she was able to get a half-asleep Rufus into his clothes without much fuss, am I right?"
 He chuckled, and tousled his son's hair, which caused the latter to groan.

-"Oh,.stop playing and eat your breakfast, we haven't much time!"
+"Oh, stop playing and eat your breakfast, we haven't much time!"

 Sure enough, thirty minutes later a private coach arrived at the front of the Shinra estate.
 The family was on time getting on the road, surprisingly.
 It was a short ride to the beginning of the parade, where they were all treated with the utmost respect.
 Everyone was in a hurry, however, to get the parade started, and they were rushed aboard their float.
 It looked like a cruise ship made of tissue paper, basically, but it kept the crowd cheering when it passed by.
 With the light-colored float he was riding on, the president really did stick out like a sore thumb.
 I seemed nobody cared though.
 Here was the president of Shinra Inc., and practically the whole world.

 Of course the most important family in the world had the most important float, so they were the first ones to enter the parade.
 After that was the Mayor's float, followed by Weapon's Development and Urban Development.
-Nobody seemed as excited about weapons as the president, but what came after that was much more interesting.
+Nobody seemed as excited about weapons as they were the president, but what came after that was much more interesting.
 On this day, many different departments were being introduced to the public, including Space Exploration.
 Although that in itself was amazing and unheard of, the main event of the day would be the announcement of the new SOLDIER program.
 The people had long heard stories of super humans with glowing blue eyes, and were finally getting a glimpse of them.
 These SOLDIERs would be used to protect the poor people of the world who could not help themselves, especially since relations with Wutai were becoming a bit strained.
-Thousands of people had gathered to see the renowned SOLDIER program come to live, officially.
+Thousands of people had gathered to see the renowned SOLDIER program come to life, officially.

 While the whole crowd was in an uproar about the SOLDIERs, the president and his family neared the end of the parade.
 At the end, a platform stood waiting for them; this would be the final stage, where the SOLDIERs would be announced officially.
 Much of the crowd tried following the parade, but not everyone could fit into the square behind the floats.
 Though it would be easier when the floats were taken out to be stored for next time.
 When the time came for the parade to end, the Shinra family stepped off the float and onto the platform, and waited for the SOLDIERs to catch up.